rcrdk/find-a-friend-nodejs-api/README.md

 - [x] It should be able to authenticate as a NGO;
 - [x] It should be able to show details of a NGO;
 - [ ] It should be able to update a NGO profile;
+- [ ] It should be able to fetch all NGO's in a city;

 ### Business Rules
 - [x] To fetch all pets, a state and a city must be provied;